lam-nbt-2004/Ping-Pong-Game---Embedded-Systems/README.md

 - **Presenter**
   - Acts as a bridge between View and Model

-This separation improves maintainability and clarity of the code.
+This structure improves maintainability and readability of the code.

 ---